flenniken/collections/docs/collection-maker.md

 * reserves the collection name (c3) by adding the db/c3 prefix file to S3.

-* it moves the c3 folder, containgin up to 20 images to the images directory.
+* it moves the c3 folder, containing up to 20 images to the images directory.
 The sync command will copy the files to S3 and the extras images will be deleted later.